0 - 60 MPH Time

 The Roma is a thrilling and elegant vehicle, and it only looks better when considered alongside competing vehicles like the Bentley Continental and Porsche 911.
-It’s a head-turner on the roads of Indianapolis and Milwaukee, but it can also hold its own on the track.
+It’s a head-turner on the roads of Indianapolis and Milwaukee, but it can also hold its own on the track — a common finding in any Ferrari vs. Bentley comparison.
 Interested in buying one of your own?
 Contact Continental AutoSports Ferrari to get started — we’re based near Chicago, but we serve enthusiasts throughout the United States!

 The announcement that Ferrari will return to the top class of the World Endurance Championship with a new Le Mans Hypercar in 2023 ignites memories of the first sparks of the relationship between Ferrari and endurance racing.
 Just two years after their first production car, two V12 Ferrari 166MMs entered in the 1949 24 Hours of Le Mans.
 The first Le Mans to take place after World War II.
 After six hours of racing, one of the Ferraris got caught in an accident, leaving the driver team of the Italian-born Luigi Chinetti and British Peter Mitchell-Thomson in a gruesome battle…